 - Take it slow.
 Ease back into your normal routine.
 Start by simply walking around your house.
 It takes about 6 to 8 weeks to start doing full aerobic activity.
 Always listen to your body.

 - Have a positive outlook.
 Try to stay positive during your recovery.
 Keep your final results in the back of your mind whenever you get frustrated or impatient.
-To get a good idea of your potential with a tummy tuck, visit out gallery of real patient photos.
+To get a good idea of your potential with a tummy tuck, take a look at our patients’ tummy tuck before-and-after photos.